PassKit/passkit-golang-grpc-quickstart/README.md

 4. Replace `YOUR_EMAIL_ADDRESS@EMAIL.COM` in `main.go` on line 29 with your email address in order to receive the welcome email with card url which your member will also receive.
 ![ScreenShot](images/email.png)

-5. Go back to root directory with cd ../...
+5. Go back to root directory with `cd ../`.
 Then run `go mod tidy` , then `go run main.go` to create a sample membership card, coupon card and boarding pass (with default templates & tiers/offers) and issue them.
+If you are in your root directory the terminal should show `PASSKIT-GOLANG-GRPC-QUICKSTART` to the left of the cursor.

 ## Examples
 ###  Membership Cards
 #### Issue A Membership Card.
-Follow the steps of the [Quickstart](#quickstart) to get the quickstart up and running.
+Follow the steps of the configuration to get the quickstart up and running.
 In `IssueMembershipCard()` the methods there are:
 - CreateProgram() - takes a new program name and creates a new program
 - CreateTier() -  takes the programId of the program just created in the above program, creates a new template (based of default template), creates a tier, and links this tier to the program